Mary Hatch Bailey: Behind the scenes

 Donna Reed would later state that It's a Wonderful Life was her favorite film of her career.
 She also said it was "the most difficult film I ever did.
 No director ever demanded as much of me."
 Before Reed got the role, it was offered to Olivia de Havilland, Ginger Rogers, Jean Arthur, and Ann Dvorak.

 In the "wishing" scene outside the old Granville house, Capra was surprised to see Reed accurately throw a stone to break a window, a skill she acquired playing baseball with her brothers on their Iowa farm.
-Capra, according to Jimmy Hawkins, later admitted that making Mary a librarian was a mistake.
+Capra, according to Jimmy Hawkins, later opined that making Mary a librarian was a mistake.

 Mary's character also appeared in a live radio play based on the film, and was played by Ariel Woodiwiss.

 Some fans of the film have cosplayed as Mary, including those in Seneca Falls, New York, which the film's fictional town of Bedford Falls is reportedly based on.